Seaside, Florida — A Perfectly Pastel Beach Town

 Best Time to Visit Seaside Florida

-What about other times of year?
-Winter can be a lovely time to visit Seaside, but temperatures might not be quite warm enough to your liking.
-Summer can be fun, but get ready for high humidity and daily rain showers.
+What about other times of the year?
+Winter can be a lovely time to visit Seaside, but temperatures might not be quite warm enough for swimming.
+It can get surprisingly cold along the Florida panhandle, especially from November through February.
+However, if you don’t mind chillier weather, Seaside is lovely around Christmas!

 Where to Stay in Seaside Florida

-I love this little gray bungalow, just a two minute walk from the beach.
+I love this little gray bungalow, just a two-minute walk from the beach.

 This white house with a blue door is across from the beach and so adorable.